calidion/errorable/README.md

 # Usage

-## defines an IErrorOptions object
+## Defines an IErrorOptions object

 > JSON files are totally ok for ease of maintance.